Now Up To 80% OFF

 While there are acceptable scenarios to force push, they represent exceptions to the norm.
 Force pushing should not become a normal part of your workflow because of the potential it has to drastically alter your remote repository, which can cause major problems for you and your team.

-When starting a force push in GitKraken Client’s GUI, a banner appears with the following options: Pull (fast forward if possible), Force Push or Cancel.
+When starting a force push in GitKraken Desktop’s GUI, a banner appears with the following options: Pull (fast forward if possible), Force Push or Cancel.
 If you’re 100% sure you want to force push, simply select the Force Push option.
 You will need to confirm by selecting Force Push again.
 This is another safety measure taken by GitKraken to help you avoid an unintentional force push.

 Force Push with Lease